-Similar to algebraic low-frequency components, we can define algebraic high-frequency components as follows:
+Inspired by the above definition of algebraic low-frequency components (7.17), we can define algebraic high-frequency components as follows:

-Definition 7.10 (Algebraic high-frequency).
-Let $\zeta \in (0, 1]$ .
-If $e \in V$ satisfies then e is called the $\zeta$ -algebraic high-frequency vector with respect to A.
+Definition 7.13 (Algebraic high-frequency).
+Let $\zeta \in (0,1]$.
+If $e \in V$ satisfies then e is called the ζ -algebraic high-frequency vector with respect to A.

-With this notion, we can obtain the following convergence estimate [195]:
+With this notion, we can obtain the following convergence estimate [202]: